SpenceKonde/DxCore/README.md

 ### From a USB-Serial adapter with included SerialUPDI (recommended)
 Before megaTinyCore existed, there was a tool called [pyupdi](https://github.com/mraardvark/pyupdi) - a simple python program for uploading to UPDI-equipped microcontrollers using a serial adapter modified by the addition of a single resistor.
 But pyupdi was not readily usable from the Arduino IDE, and so this was not an option.
 As of 2.2.0, megaTinyCore brings in a portable Python implementation, which opens a great many doors; Originally we were planning to adapt pyupdi, but at the urging of the pyupdi author and several Microchip employees, we have instead based this functionality on [pymcuprog](https://pypi.org/project/pymcuprog/), a tool developed and maintained by Microchip which includes the same serial-port upload mechanism (though within that context the SerialUPDI capacity is rather hidden - that tool is more about uploading via the native-USB debuggers sold by Microchip.
 I had initially hoped to use it for that as well, but it appeared that wrangling the USB/driver angle was going to be a problem - so when the fix for avrdude to support the 24-bit firmware on the Microchip Curiosity boards came out, we lost interest in that. **If installing manually** you must [add the python package](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/tools/ManualPython.md) appropriate to your operating system in order to use this upload method (a system python installation is not sufficient, nor is one necessary).
 No additional actions are required if you install via board manager, which lets us pull that in automatically.

-With the release of 2.3.6 and the dramatic improvements in performance of SerialUPDI, **this is now the recommended method to program these parts**
+With the release of 2.3.6 and dramatic improvements in performance of SerialUPDI, **this is now the recommended method to program these parts**
 [Instructions for wiring a serial adapter for SerialUPDI](https://github.com/SpenceKonde/AVR-Guidance/blob/master/UPDI/jtag2updi.md)

 Note that this does not give you serial monitor - you need to connect a serial adapter the normal way for that (I suggest using two, along with an external serial terminal application).
 This technique works with those $1 CH340 serial adapters from ebay, aliexpress, etc. Did you accidentally buy some that didn't have a DTR pin broken out, and so weren't very useful with the Pro Minis you hoped to use them with?
 Now is your chance to make them useful.